muqadask777-hub/assignment--css/readme.md

 ```
 ## Q7: Explain CSS Flexbox.
 How does it differ from block layout?
 ### Points Covered
- * **What is the difference between justify-content and align-items?** justify-content moves items horizontally (main axis), while align-items moves items vertically (cross axis).
+ * **What is the difference between justify-content and align-items?**

+   justify-content moves items horizontally, while align-items moves items vertically inside a flex row.
- * **What does flex: 1 do to an item?** It tells the item to grow and take up all the leftover empty space inside the container.
+ * **What does flex: 1 do to an item?**

+   It tells the item to grow and take up all the leftover empty space inside the container.
- * **How do you center an element both horizontally and vertically with Flexbox?** Give the parent display: flex, then add justify-content: center and align-items: center.
+ * **How do you center an element both horizontally and vertically with Flexbox?**

+   Give the parent display: flex, then add justify-content: center and align-items: center.
- * **What does flex-wrap: wrap do?** If there is no space left on the row, flex-wrap: wrap automatically pushes the extra items to the next line instead of breaking the layout.
+ * **What does flex-wrap: wrap do?**

+   If there is no space left on the row, it automatically pushes the extra items to the next line.
 ### Code Task
 ```html
 <nav class="my-navbar">